 Finalizing the installation by checking the installation by clicking the button as you can see in the image below.

-STEP – 7 Checking the actual Website for SSL
+Step – 7 Checking the actual Website for SSL

 Check the installation of the SSL certificate on your website, I checked the website using https:// before the domain name.
-If it’s configured correctly then it will show a lock sign if not then your browser will give warning.
+If it’s configured correctly then it will show a lock sign if not then your browser will give a warning.

-STEP – 8 Force Redirect to HTTPS
+Step – 8 Force Redirect to HTTPS

 So, how to do that?